pbosetti/twt/README.markdown

 Installation
 ============
 You need a working Ruby environment.
-On Linux and OS X, the default ruby 1.8.7 is OK.
+On Linux and OS X, the default ruby 1.8.7 is OK, and it also work with Ruby 1.9.x

-*NOTE:* due to a bug in oauth gem, currently twt cannot post when used under ruby 1.9.x.
-I'll hope to fix that soon (either with a workaround or by waiting for a solution from oauth guys).

 Then you have to install twt via rubygems: